pikawika/VUB-BCI-thesis/README.md

 # BCI Master Thesis @ VUB 2021 - 2022

-This repository includes installation instructions, source code, extra documents and more from Lennert Bontinck's Master Thesis @ VUB 2021 - 2022.
+This repository includes installation instructions, source code, extra documents and more from Lennert Bontinck's Master Thesis on processing and using EEG signals from motor imagery tasks in a BCI setting @ VUB 2021 - 2022.

-The current draft version of the thesis can be found [here](paper/bci_master_thesis.pdf), the source code of this LaTeX document is [also available](paper/source).
+The current draft version of the thesis can be found [here](paper/bci_master_thesis.pdf), the source code of this LaTeX document is [also available](paper/source) and the source files for the figures are available [here](figures/).

 ## Table of contents